During the second intermission, Komets coach Al Sims told his players, "There are lots of goals in this room and we can get this done."

-Finally, the Komets did score.
+Finally, the Komets did score some goals.
 And finally, they did win.

-A 4-3 victory Saturday over the Evansville IceMen, in a game dominated by special teams, was Fort Waynes first in three games at home and it brought its overall record to 2-3-1 in the Central Hockey League.
+A 4-3 victory over the Evansville IceMen, in a game dominated by special-teams action, was Fort Wayne's first in three games at home and it brought its overall record to 2-3-1 in the Komets' first Central Hockey League season.

 The Komets were short-handed for 5:48 of the final 8:25.
-Goaltender Nick Boucher, who stopped 19 shots, saved the game with a sliding save on center Damien Surmas one-timer from the left circle at the 14:24 mark.
+Goaltender Nick Boucher, who stopped 19 shots, saved the game by foiling center Damien Surma's one-timer from the right circle at the 14:24 mark.

-With 17 seconds remaining, and Evansville having pulled its goalie for a 6-on-4 advantage, Grimaldis shot from just inside the blue line ricocheted off the right and then left posts to seal the win.
+And with 17 seconds remaining, and Evansville having pulled its goalie for a 6-on-4 advantage, Grimaldi's shot from just inside the blue line ricocheted off the right and then left posts to seal the IceMen's fate.

-Weve got to get a little more disciplined there at the end, but hats off to the guys who killed the penalties.
-That was unbelievable, said Patrosso, who scored twice in front of 9,213 fans at Memorial Coliseum.
+"We've got to get a little more disciplined there at the end, but hat's off to the guys who killed the penalties.
+That was unbelievable," said Patrosso, who scored twice in front of 9,213 fans.

 Fort Wayne scored on 3 of 9 power plays.
 Evansville was 2 for 7.

 It took 124 minutes, 41 seconds of play at home before the Komets scored.
 It came from left wing Brandon Naurato, who was positioned in the slot, about 15 feet out, when he accepted a pass from O'Connor and snapped it past goaltender David Wilson, who made 37 saves.